-The Act has some exceptions that allow employers or organisations to discriminate because of your sex.
+The Equality Act has some exceptions that allow employers or organisations to discriminate because of your sex.

 A difference in treatment may be lawful if:

 - being a particular sex is essential for a job: this is called an occupational requirement.
 This includes some jobs which require someone of a particular sex for reasons of privacy and decency or where personal services are provided.
 For example, a gym could employ a changing room attendant that is the same sex as the users of that room.
 Similarly a women's refuge that only provides services to women could require its staff to be women

 Positive action might be used to encourage or develop people of a sex that is under-represented or disadvantaged in a role or activity.
 For example, an engineering firm places a job advert for a trainee engineer stating that applications from women are welcome.